How to Request an Appointment

 A second opinion can give you the confidence you need to make informed decisions about your care.
 The goal of a second opinion consult is to make sure you understand your diagnosis and all of the treatment options available.
 Whether you are unsatisfied with your current treatment or you just need extra clarity and reassurance, our providers at West Cancer Center are happy to help.
 Please call us at 901.683.0055 and we will be happy to assist you.

 We do accept some self-referred patients based on diagnosis.
-If you or your loved one would like to schedule an appointment at West Cancer Center, please call us at 901.683.0055.
+If you or your loved one would like to self-refer, please call us at 901.683.0055 and have your medical records in-hand.

 New Patient Handbook

-All new patients here at West Cancer Center & Research Institute will receive a detailed new patient handbook upon their arrival.
+As a new patients at West Cancer Center & Research Institute, you will receive a detailed new patient handbook upon arrival.
 This resource offers detailed information about all of our supportive programs, treatment options, team members, and so much more!
 Click here to view a digital version of this handbook!

 New Patient Paperwork

-Prior to your first visit, please complete the new patient forms ahead of time to ensure a smooth registration process on the day of your appointment.
+Prior to your first visit, please complete the New Patient Packet either online or print and complete by hand.
+This will help with the registration process on the day of your appointment.
 Failure to do so could delay your appointment by as much as one hour.

 What to Bring During Your Visit